Pat Riley Basketball

-Pat Riley Basketball is a video game which was released for the Sega Genesis, for the Mega Drive in Japan on March 2, 1990 under the title Super Real Basketball (スーパーリアルバスケットボール, Sūpā Riaru Basukettobōru) and Europe under the title World Cup Basketball.
-It was released in 1990 in the United States.
-It was also developed for the Sega Master System, but was never released.
+Pat Riley Basketball is a basketball video game which was released for the Sega Genesis, for the Mega Drive in Japan on March 2, 1990 under the title Super Real Basketball (スーパーリアルバスケットボール, Sūpā Riaru Basukettobōru) and Europe under the same title as Japan.
+It was released in August 1990 in the United States.
+It was also developed for the Master System, but was never released.
 Pat Riley was the coach of the Los Angeles Lakers at the time of the game's release.
 There are two modes and eight different teams to choose from.

 Gameplay

 There are eight teams to choose from:

 Like regulation basketball, there are four quarters, but the player can set the length of the quarters (five, twelve, or twenty minutes per quarter).
 The game supports two players.
 Its modes are exhibition and tournament.